What is in this leaflet

 Avoid where possible:

-Do not be alarmed by the following side effect.
-You may not experience it.
+Do not be alarmed by the following side effects.
+You may not experience any of them.

 Ask your doctor or pharmacist to answer any questions you may have.